SovereignCloudStack/standards/Standards/scs-0007-v1-certification-integrators.md

 _SCKI_ → SCS Certified Kubernetes Integrator: SCS KaaS (Kubernetes as a Service) implementation partner _SCII_ → SCS Certified Infrastrucure Integrator: SCS IaaS (Infrastructure as a Service) implementation partner

-Criteria for certification, proof of experience in setting up, operating and supporting SCS-compliant environments
+Criteria for certification, proof of experience in setting up, operating and supporting SCS-compliant environments.

 The organization to be certified must be verifiable